arooj1/project_feature_selection/README.md

 ## Objective function: Area Under the Curve (AUC) Score

 ## ABSTRACT
 The purpose of this document is to prepare a step by step guide for Ajay.
 The algorithm includes binary Jaya with the Area Under the Curve (AUC) score as a feature function.
-These algorithms are used to optimized the feature selection process and improve the overall accuracy of classification results using Naive Bayes (NB), K-Nearest Neighbour (KNN), LDA, and Regression Tree (RT).
+These algorithms are used to optimized the feature selection process and improve the overall accuracy of classification results up to 6- 10 % using Naive Bayes (NB), K-Nearest Neighbour (KNN), LDA, and Regression Tree (RT).

 ## Introduction
 The document contains the following: